CRHough/Vigilante-gdx/README.md

 ## License
 I open sourced this game with the aim of helping anyone who wants to learn how to code their own games!

-However, this is my (very first) personal game project in which I have put a lot of efforts, so DONT use it else where please :)
+However, this is my (very first) personal game project in which I have put a lot of efforts, so **DONT** use it elsewhere please :)

 When the game is done, I'll submit it to Steam (maybe).